Page title: FAQ

 What are Nestera bird boxes made of?

-Our nest boxes are constructed from PEFC regulated Western Red Cedar which proves to be hardy against all weather conditions.
+All our bird boxes are designed following RSPB and BTO recommendations and constructed from thick, durable, responsibly-sourced Western Red Cedar which proves to be extremely hardy against all weather conditions.

 Nestera was established by father and son duo, Joe and Richard Freedman, who brought together the leading sustainable chicken coop company, Green Frog Designs, with Gardenature, the UK's best-trusted bird box and wildlife habitat camera company.